Prince Edward Island Liberal Party

 The Prince Edward Island Liberal Party, officially the Prince Edward Island Liberal Association, is a political party in the province of Prince Edward Island, Canada.
-It is one of the three parties currently represented in the Legislative Assembly of Prince Edward Island, and along with its primary rival the Conservative Party of PEI, one of only two parties with continual presence in the provincial legislature since confederation.
+It is one of the three parties currently represented in the Legislative Assembly of Prince Edward Island, and, along with its primary rival, the Progressive Conservative Party of PEI, one of only two parties with a continual presence in the provincial legislature since confederation.

-The PEI Liberals has formed the government of Prince Edward Island for 90 of the approximately 160 years since PEI became a province of Canada.
+The PEI Liberals have formed the government of Prince Edward Island for 90 of the approximately 160 years since PEI became a province of Canada.

 History

-The party has produced 21 of the province's 34 premiers, including:
+The party has produced 21 of the province's 35 premiers, including: